in ,

 Insulin Glargine

-• Diabetes mellitus of types 1 and 2 can be treated with insulin glargine, a long-acting insulin analog.
+• Diabetes mellitus types 1 and 2 can be treated with insulin glargine, a long-acting insulin analog.

 • When it comes to regulating blood sugar, insulin glargine and isophane insulin are equally effective.